pra-navi/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### 3.4.
-Finding persons and tasks with any matching tag: `findTag`
+Finding persons and tasks with any matching tag(s): `findTag`

 [Back to Table of Contents](#table-of-contents)

-You can search for persons and tasks using any keywords that match their tags.
+You can expand your search with this command when you aim to locate any person and task that corresponds with at least one of the keywords you provide.

 {% include admonition.html type="note" title="Note" body="